Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 Quick building of manufacturing capacity of money

 Capitalism and globalization have made it feasible for business owners and, in certain crucial circumstances, central planners (think China) to quickly assemble manufacturing capacity anywhere in the world.
-Thus, supply may expand quickly to meet demand increases, reducing long-term market price and consequences.
+Thus, supply may expand quickly to meet demand increases, reducing long-term market prices and consequences.

 Through the free flow of money and products, global markets have grown extraordinarily effective at identifying and eliminating price advantage possibilities.
 As a result, Western economies have an essentially deflationary system, especially when combined with huge debt loads that might limit the sustainability of demand increases.